GEOS-DEV/GEOS/src/coreComponents/linearAlgebra/docs/DofManager.rst

 For fluxes, a two-point flux approximation (TPFA) is used.
 The representation of the sparsity pattern of the :math:`\mathsf{C_L}` matrix (connectors/locations) for the simple mesh, shown in :numref:`meshDofManagerFig`, is reported in :numref:`CLDofManagerFig`.
-It can be notices that the two unknowns for the displacements *x* and *y* are grouped together.
+It can be noticed that the two unknowns for the displacements *x* and *y* are grouped together.
 Elements are the connectivity for DoF on nodes (Finite Element Method for displacements) and on elements (pressures).
 Faces are the connectivity for DoF on elements (Finite Volume Method for pressure), being the flux computation based on the pressure on the two adjacent elements.